caleb531/automata/CONTRIBUTING.md

 observe the following guidelines when submitting pull requests for new fixes or
 features:

-1. All new code must comply with PEP 8, and be formatted with black and isort.
+1. All new code must comply with the enabled ruff lint rules.
-If you install Automata with `virtualenv`, the `black`, `isort`, and `flake8` packages should be available to you for this purpose with the config in `pyproject.toml`.
+If you install Automata with `virtualenv`, the `ruff` package should be available to you for this purpose with the config in `pyproject.toml`.
 The included VSCode configuration is set to run this formatting on save.

 In addition, new code must include type annotations and pass typechecking run with